tatmanblue/Unity-Shared/README.md

 # UI-Input

-Unity project for building framework for UI input handling.
+Unity project for building framework for shared behaviors, debugging, and UI input handling.

 ## Projects
 The following libraries are built in this project.